DevGroup-ru/yii2-media-storage/README.md

 Media Storage module for Yii2
 ===================

-**WARNING:** This extension is under active development.
+> **WARNING:** This extension is under active development.
 Don't use it in production!

 ### Installing

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
+The preferred way to install this extension is through [extension manager](https://github.com/DevGroup-ru/yii2-extensions-manager)

+Another way to install this extension is through [composer](http://getcomposer.org/download/).

 Either run